openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros_Beta_Docs.rst

 Latest development version
 ==========================

-Instructions on the latest features are often discussed on the Discord channel and documented on the `project's wiki <https://github.com/AAPS-Omnipod/AndroidAPS/wiki>`__ page.
+Instructions on the latest features are often discussed on the Discord channel and documented on the `project wiki <https://github.com/AAPS-Omnipod/AndroidAPS/wiki>`__ page.
 Most users should use the latest AAPS omnipod bundled driver (available as of 2.8) for the latest stable release of the omnipod driver.

 If you are interested in development progress, please see the *omnipod-eros-testers* channel on the WeAreNotWaiting **Discord server**.
 This channel’s intended audience is *test users and developers* to answer questions or discuss Omnipod driver beta and development versions.
 Use the invite link below to join this channel: